Mike Matheson

-Michael Matheson (born February 27, 1994) is a Canadian professional ice hockey defenceman and alternate captain for the Montreal Canadiens of the National Hockey League (NHL).
+Michael Matheson (born February 27, 1994) is a Canadian professional ice hockey player who is a defenceman and alternate captain for the Montreal Canadiens of the National Hockey League (NHL).
 He was selected in the first round, 23rd overall, by the Florida Panthers in the 2012 NHL entry draft.
 Matheson has also previously played for the Pittsburgh Penguins.

 Playing career

 Early years

 As a youth, Matheson played in the 2006 and 2008 iterations of the Quebec International Pee-Wee Hockey Tournament with a minor ice hockey team from the West Island.

 Junior

 Matheson began his junior career at the Midget AAA level with the Lac St-Louis Lions of the Quebec Junior AAA Hockey League (QMAAA) from 2009 to 2011.
 In 2011–12, he joined the Dubuque Fighting Saints of the United States Hockey League (USHL) where he led all defencemen in scoring.
 He then committed to play collegiately for Boston College of the National Collegiate Athletic Association (NCAA).
 Contextually, Matheson cited personal motivation for leaving his native Quebec as the ability to develop better as a player in both the USHL and in the NCAA.